Jenna Smith: WNBA

 Smith was drafted in the second round, 14th overall, by the Washington Mystics in the 2010 WNBA draft.
 She was waived by the Mystics in late April 2010, due to a knee injury that prevented her from competing during training camp.
 She later signed with the Indiana Fever on a training camp contract.

 International

-Smith has played professional basketball in 13 countries.
-As of 2023, she continues to play in Southern France.
+Smith has played professional basketball in 13 countries, including France, Slovakia, Israel, Romania, Czech Republic, Italy, Spain, Greece, Poland, Cyprus and Mexico.
+She retired from playing in 2022.

+Coaching career

+In 2016, Smith was named assistant coach of the Indiana State Sycamores women's basketball team.

+As of 2026, Smith is the head basketball coach at the GOAT Lab in Kowloon, Hong Kong.

+In 2026, Smith joined the Cottey College Comets in Nevada, Missouri, as the assistant basketball coach.